-Emergency Numbers Before anything else, the countrywide emergency number for the police, including highway patrol, is 110.
+The countrywide emergency number to dial for the police, including highway patrol, is 110.
 The corresponding number for the fire department is 119.
 If you have need to get to the hospital by ambulance, dial UDEM at 161 or Cardiocruz-Emergencias Médicas at 169.
-If you have a non-emergency but need to go to a hospital, call one of these trusted
+If you have a non-emergency but need to go to a hospital, you can call a trusted

 Safety Precautions on the Street